 The room itself is the foundation.
 Skull's is dark and intimate in the way that the original was dark and intimate — the kind of space where the lighting does work that no design budget can fully replicate, where the music sits in the room instead of just playing through it, where a dinner can stretch into an evening without feeling like it was supposed to end earlier.
 The jazz programming is serious and consistently excellent.

-Damn Good is right for Skull's Rainbow Room, and the food rating doesn't fully capture what the place offers.
 Come for dinner, stay for the music, and understand that what you're participating in matters to Nashville's story.